drvinceknight/Nashpy/docs/discussion/lemke-howson.rst

    First we need to identify which vertex has that label.
-The labels of a tableau correspond to the non basic variables: these are the columns with more than just a single non zero variable:
+The labels of a tableau correspond to the non basic variables: these are the columns with more than a single non zero variable:

    - The labels of :math:`T_c` are thus :math:`\{2, 3\}`::